renpy/renpy/sphinx/source/config.rst

     If not None, a transition that is used when exiting the yes/no prompt screen.

+.. var:: config.game_main_transition = None

+    If not None, a transition that is used when returning to the main menu from the game menu, using the :func:`MainMenu` action.

 .. var:: config.intra_transition = None

     The transition that is used between screens of the game and main